Cheese Making Recipe of the Month

 Sadly, the person who taught me cheese making used cultures from another company, so I am trying to use those up, but I don't know how to use them in Ricki's recipes.
 My question is: How much DVI culture is in 'a packet?'

 Our packets are designed so that 1 packet is enough to culture 2-3 gallons of pasteurized milk or 4 gallons of raw milk.
-There is much more information about this in our FAQ section.
+There is much more information about this on our Cheese Making Cultures FAQ page.

 She now uses it in all her cheese - soft and hard.
 Of course, she'll be trying our new liquid thistle rennet as soon as she finishes the last big bottle she bought.
 (We'll let you know how it compares.)